 This course will assist in developing biblical filters by which to shape worship practice.
 Understanding a "Christocentric" approach to worship will provide the future worship leader a biblical and practical way to determine music appropriateness and substantiation of applicable ministries.

-Credit Hours: 3 Prerequisite: CHR 210 or instructor approval Availability: On demand political history; the evolution of Modern American constitutional law governing religion-state relations and the current debate over law, religion and public life.
+Credit Hours: 3 Prerequisite: CHR 210 or instructor approval Availability: On demand

 CHR/HIS/POL 361 Church and State in America